 Financial Advisors Network, Inc. is required to advise you of any material changes to our Firm Brochure ("Brochure") from our last annual update, identify those changes on the cover page of our Brochure or on the page immediately following the cover page, or in a separate communication accompanying our Brochure.
 We must state clearly that we are discussing only material changes since the last annual update of our Brochure, and we must provide the date of the last annual update of our Brochure.

-Since our last annual amendment filed on 03/31/2023, we have the following material changes to disclose:
+Since our last annual amendment filed on 03/28/2024, we do not have any material changes to disclose.